Pradyumna

-The Harivamsa describes the chatur-vyuha, consisisting of the Vrishni heroes Vasudeva, Sankarsana, Pradyumna, and Aniruddha, that would later be the basis for the Vaishnava concept of primary quadrupled expansion, or avatara.
+The Harivamsa describes the chaturvyuha, consisisting of the Vrishni heroes Vāsudeva, Samkarsana, Pradyumna, and Aniruddha, that would later be the basis for the Vaishnava concept of primary quadrupled expansion, or avatara.

-Pradyumna is also a name of the Hindu god Vishnu, mentioned to be one of the 24 Keshava Namas (names).
+Pradyumna is also another name of the Hindu god Vishnu, mentioned to be one of the 24 Keshava Namas (names).

 Birth and early life

 Pradyumna was the son of Krishna and the sixty-first grandson of Adinarayana.
 His mother was Rukmini, whom Krishna had eloped with from Vidarbha during her swayamvara on her request.
-Pradyumna was born in Dvaraka.
-He was the reincarnation of the demigod Kamadeva, the deity having previously been burnt to ashes formerly by the fury of Shiva.
+Pradyumna was born in Dvaraka and was the reincarnation of the demigod Kamadeva, a deity who was burnt to ashes by the fury of Shiva.

 According to the Bhagavata Purana, within 10 days of Pradyumna's birth, he was abducted by the asura Shambara.
 Recognising him as his foe, the asura threw him into the ocean.
-The infant was swallowed by a mighty fish, which was caught by fishermen and presented to Shambara, whose cooks cut it open in the kitchen, discovering a child.
-The child is given to Mayavati, who was the earthly incarnation of Rati.
+The infant was swallowed by a mighty fish, which was caught by fishermen and presented to Shambara.
+Shambara's cooks discovered the child upon cutting the fish open.
+The child was given to Mayavati, who was the earthly incarnation of Rati.
 Recognising the son of Krishna as her divine consort, Rati fell in love with him once more.
 Years passed until Pradyumna flowered into adolescence, raised by Mayavati.
 When chastised by the deity for her amorous notions towards him, she explained to him the circumstances of his new birth.
 She bestowed Pradyumna with the mystic art of mahamaya, which dispelled all magic.
 The youth then summoned the asura to battle, where the latter first attacked him with a club, and followed with his daitya magic.
 Hundreds of weapons belonging to guhyakas, gandharvas, pisacas, and uragas (celestial snakes) were amassed to combat him, but all fell before the son of Krishna.
 Drawing his sharp-edged sword, he beheaded the asura.
 Accompanied with his wife, he descended upon the palace in Dvaraka like a cloud with lightning, the crowds of noble women mistaking his handsome countenance and bluish-black curling locks for Krishna himself.
 Rukmini, however, recognised him as her own son.
 Krishna manifested himself to the scene along with Vasudeva and Devaki, and together with the residents of Dvaraka, embraced the couple and rejoiced.

 Marriages

 Pradyumna's first wife was Mayavati, the incarnation of Kamadeva's wife Rati.
 At first, Pradyumna objected, but upon explanation, he realised that she was, in fact, his eternal consort.
 He also married Rukmavati, the daughter of his maternal uncle, Rukmi.
 It is said that Princess Rukmavati found his valour, comeliness, and charm beyond words, and insisted on marrying him at her swayamvara.
 With her, he fathered, Krishna's grandson and favourite, and also considered a vyuha avatar of Vishnu, Aniruddha.
-Prabhavati was an asura princess who she fell in love with Pradyumna, and so he eloped with her.
+Prabhavati was an asura princess who fell in love with Pradyumna, and so he eloped with her.